mbussert/dz_listings/README.md

 It can succeed or fail based on the above technical considerations (lightweight package --without DB, passwordless ... ).

+**This data model is intended to build on in future with a real NoSQL database.
+It should not be used in production environments as is today.**

 ### Routes

 Routes reflect what is possible.
 See https://github.com/bacloud14/dz_listings/blob/main/routes/listings.js